How to to Make Over $100,000 with a Niche Site in 2024

 • Google XML Sitemap – You want to make it as easy as possible for the search engine spiders to find and categorize your site.

-When you’re trying to drive traffic to a niche blog you can do so in two ways:
+When you’re trying to drive traffic to an affiliate blog or YouTube video you can do so in two ways:

 • Legit Way